-University-Community Partnership for Social Action Research (UCP-SARnet) is a growing network of above 1400 students, university faculties, community activists, and governmental officials engaged in achieving the United Nations Millennium Development Goals (MDG) in 75 countries.
-UCP-SARnet is dedicated to the education of the next generation of community leaders by compiling and housing an interactive online library of resources and facilitating cross-sector collaborations, networking and multicultural dialogues.
+University-Community Partnership for Social Action Research (UCP-SARnet) is a growing network of about 1,600 students, university faculty members, community activists, and governmental officials engaged in achieving the United Nations Millennium Development Goals (MDG's) in 75 countries.
+UCP-SARnet is dedicated to the education of the next generation of community leaders by compiling and housing an interactive online library of resources and facilitating cross-sector collaborations, networking, and multicultural dialogues.

-What is unique about the UCP-SARnet network is that it has been created and governed by students and community activists.
-Building tthe network as volunteers, interns or undergraduate research assistants they had an oppotunity to learn about the importance of partnerships and networking.
+What is unique about the UCP-SARnet network is that it has been created and is governed by students and community activists.
+By building the network as volunteers, interns or undergraduate research assistants, they have had an oppotunity to learn about the importance of partnerships and networking.

-By following the links from the navigation on the left margin you will find detailed information about the mission, history and organizational structure and leadership of our network.
+By following the links from the navigation on the left margin, you will find detailed information about the mission, history, organizational structure, and leadership of our network.